kyma-project/test-infra/development/image-detector/README.md

 Image Detector:
 * Extracts image URLs from various file types
-* Updates the list of image URLs in the security scanners config file
+* Updates the list of image URLs in the security scanner config file

 ## Usage